Amandeep-Kaur2202/example-repo/README.md

-#Example Repository
+# Example Repository
-This is a sample repo, hello world!
+This is a sample repo, HELLO CODERS!!!

+This is a second change.